kedamaian/swsyafiq/_posts/2018-07-03--the-life-of-an-american-jew-in-racist-marxist-israel.md

 **ISRAEL - SATAN'S PLAYGROUND**
 No country could have become as corrupt and sinful as has Israel through a normal chain of events.
 It would seem that there had to be some evil force at work.

 It would be well to note the evil history of the leadership of Israel and their followers.
 For centuries, they (the Bolshevik Jews) practiced atheistic Socialism/Communism in various European countries, especially Russia.

 These Bolshevik (Ashkenazic) Jews, along with the Zionist oriented Jewish International Bankers, succeeded in overthrowing the Czar of Russia and imposing communist rule on the Russian people.
 With the aid of Bolshevik Jews who migrated from Russia to America, they have been able to spread their evil, satanic influence throughout America and extending world-wide.

 Many of these communist Jews from Russia and other European countries, who migrated to Israel, took with them the socialist/communist ideas of Karl Marx.
 With the help of American Bolshevik Jews, they were able to take control of Israel and impose the socialist/communist plans of Karl Marx.

 Running parallel to the Bolshevik movement was the Zionist movement, which had basically the same goals - world domination.
 At some point after the Bolshevik Revolution in Russia, the Bolsheviks and Zionists meshed together and became one.

 They are now commonly referred to as Zionists.

 During Biblical times, God promised the Jews of those days to be his messengers and he gave them special privileges - if they would obey his word.

 The Bible tells how these Jews disobeyed his word and began adoring idols.
 Frustrated over the disobedience of the Jews, God said, "Ye are of the synagogue of Satan".

 The atheistic Zionist leaders of Israel and their followers have apparently adopted the "synagogue of Satan" and through their leadership have made Israel a virtual "Satan's Playground".

 In trying to give a true picture of the real Israel, I can best do so by taking you behind the scenes by relating my own personal experiences and observations.

 **WHO IS A JEW?**
 Most American Gentiles have been led to believe that a Jew is a Jew - one class of people.
 This is a falsehood which has been perpetuated by the Zionist controlled mass news-media.
 History shows that most people who are referred to as Jews in the world are not Jews - at least not brood Jews.

-There are Chinese Jews, black Jews, Indian Jews, etc., but the basic difference is in two divisions
-- Ashkenazic Jews and Sephardic Jews.
+There are Chinese Jews, black Jews, Indian Jews, etc., but the basic difference is in two divisions- Ashkenazic Jews and Sephardic Jews.
 They have different historical backgrounds and are from different parts of the world.
 These differences must be emphasised and understood by Gentiles, especially Christians, if there is to be a peaceful solution to the Mideast problems.

 Sephardic Jews are native to North Africa and the Mideast.
-Usually darker skinned than Ashkenazic
-Jews, they are blood related to the Arabs.
-In fact they are commonly and rightfully referred to as
+Usually darker skinned than Ashkenazic Jews, they are blood related to the Arabs.
+In fact they are commonly and rightfully referred to as Arab Jews.
-Arab Jews.
 Both the Sephardic Jews and Arabs are known as Semites, the descendants of Shem.

-These semetic people, the Arab (Sephardic) Jews,
-Arab Moslems and Arab Christians had lived together in peace for centuries.
+These semetic people, the Arab (Sephardic) Jews, Arab Moslems and Arab Christians had lived together in peace for centuries.

 Ashkenazic Jews became Jews in a strange manner.
 It happened this way:

-History records that there existed in western
-Asia a warlike tribe known as the Khazars.
+History records that there existed in western Asia a warlike tribe known as the Khazars.
 They were pagans (idol worshipers) who engaged in sexual excesses of the vilest forms.
 This resulted in the moral decay of its people and of the Khazar empire.

 About 750 A.D. their leader, King Bulan, decided to adopt a "one God" religion for his people, so he invited representatives of Christianity, Islam and Judaism to present their dogma.

 **King Bulan chose Judaism**
 If he had chosen Christianity, it would have aroused the anger of the large number of followers of Islam in the surrounding area; and if he had chosen Islam, it would have aroused the anger of the large number of Christians around them.
 So, he played it safe - he chose Judaism.

 If the teachings of the Torah, the religious book of Judaism, had been followed by these Khazars, the history of the world would undoubtedly have been much different - and for the better.
 But, it seems the King and his court were more interested in the Talmud than the Torah.

 Most non-Jews think of the Talmud as a religious book.
 Actually, the Talmud is 63 books written by a small number of rabbis to be used by Jews as civil law and guide.

 These Khazars were driven from their land by the Mongols, so they moved westward and settled mainly in Russia and Poland.
 Over the years, descendants of the Khazars became known as Ashkenazic Jews.

 **ASHKENAZIC JEWS ARE NOT SEMITES**
-Before going any farther, it is important to point out to Gentiles, especially Christians, that Ash- kenazic Jews are not Semites.
+Before going any farther, it is important to point out to Gentiles, especially Christians, that Ash-kenazic Jews are not Semites.

 Virtually all Zionists are Ashkenzic Jews.
-When anyone criticizes wrongful acts by the Zionists, they cry out, with false indignity, "You're anti- semetic."
+When anyone criticizes wrongful acts by the Zionists, they cry out, with false indignity, "You're anti-semetic."
 Yet, these Ashkenazic (Zionist) Jews are not Semites.

 To be a Semite it is necessary to be a descendant of Shem.
-Ashkenazic Jews are not descendants of
-Shem, but descendants of Japhath.
+Ashkenazic Jews are not descendants of Shem, but descendants of Japhath.

 Sephardic (Arab) Jews, along with Arab Moslems and Arab Christians, are descendants of Shem and thus Semites.

-Since Ashkenazic Jews are not descendants of Shem, but descendants of Japhath, they are not Semetic
-Jews - they are artificial Jews.
+Since Ashkenazic Jews are not descendants of Shem, but descendants of Japhath, they are not Semetic Jews - they are artificial Jews.
 Being artificial Jews, they have no biblical right to Palestine, now wrongfully called Israel.